erichosick/sqlw/packages/file-async-ts/README.md

 Given an absolute or relative path, asynchronously reads all the contents of the file into a buffer.

+**@remarks**
-**Warning:** Intended use is only for relatively small files.
-For large files using streams.
+Intended use is only for relatively small files.
+For large files use streams.

 * **@param path** - The absolute or relative path to the file.